Cimpress/cimpress-tagliatelle/README.md

-# Cimpress Tagging Service client
+# Cimpress Tagliatelle client

-This project contains a thin client library for Cimpress' Tagging service.
+This project contains a thin client library for Cimpress' Tagliatelle service.

 ## Usage

 In order to use the client

-`npm install cimpress-tagging-service --save`
+`npm install cimpress-tagliatelle --save`

 and once the package is available

 ### Import

-`const TaggingService = require('cimpress-tagging-service');`
+`const Tagliatelle = require('cimpress-tagliatelle');`

 or

-`import TaggingService from 'cimpress-tagging-service'`
+`import Tagliatelle from 'cimpress-tagliatelle'`

 ### Instantiation
 ```
 const options = {
-   baseUrl: 'string', // Base url of the service, by default it will be https://tagging.trdlnk.cimpress.io
+   baseUrl: 'string', // Base url of the service, by default it will be https://tagliatelle.trdlnk.cimpress.io
    timeout: '3000', // Default: 3000 ms
    retries: 3, // By default there are 3 retries
    retryDelayInMs: 1000 // Default: 1000
 }

-const taggingService = new TaggingService(options);
+const tagliatelle = new Tagliatelle(options);

 ```
 ### Class functions